 In 1991, the CDC implemented national surveillance of Lyme disease cases.

-In 1992, Jaenson & al. thought the European roe deer Capreolus capreolus "does not appear to serve as a major reservoir of B. burgdorferi".
+In 1992, Jaenson & al. researched the European roe deer and suggested that it did not appear to serve as a major reservoir of B. burgdorferi.

 In 1992, the first reported case of Baggio–Yoshinari syndrome (BYS) in Brazil was made in Cotia, São Paulo.

-On December 21, 1998, the Food and Drug Administration (FDA) approved LYMErix for persons of ages 15 through 70, based on clinical trials showing protective immunity to Lyme disease in 76% of adults after three doses.
+On December 21, 1998, the Food and Drug Administration (FDA) approved LYMErix for persons of ages 15 through 70.

-In 1998, LYMErix became available on the market as a vaccine for Lyme disease.
+In 1998, the LYMErix vaccine became available to the public.

-In February 2002, GlaxoSmithKline withdrew LYMErix from the U.S. market due to plummeting sales, negative media coverage, and fears of vaccine side effects, despite a lack of evidence that the complaints were caused by the vaccine.
+In February 2002, GlaxoSmithKline withdrew LYMErix from the U.S. market due to negative media coverage and fears of vaccine side effects.

-In 2003, some researchers began to postulate whether the so called dilution effect could mitigate the spread of Lyme disease.
+In 2003, some researchers began to postulate that the dilution effect could mitigate the spread of Lyme disease.

-A 2005 study using climate suitability modelling of I. scapularis projected that climate change would cause an overall 213% increase in suitable vector habitat by 2080.
+A 2005 study projected that climate change would cause an overall 213% increase in suitable vector habitat by 2080.

-In 2005, the ratio of Lyme disease infection reported to the United States CDC was 7.9 cases for every 100,000 persons.
-In the ten states where Lyme disease is most common, the average was 31.6 cases for every 100,000 persons.
+In 2005, the average rate of Lyme disease infection in the ten most affected states in the United States was 31.6 cases for every 100,000 persons.

-In 2008, the documentary Under Our Skin was released, known for promoting controversial and unrecognized theories about "chronic Lyme disease".
+In 2008, the documentary Under Our Skin promoted controversial and unrecognized theories about "chronic Lyme disease".

 In 2009, there were 973 confirmed cases of Lyme disease in the UK.

-In October 2010, mandatory reporting, limited to laboratory test results only, was introduced throughout the UK under the Health Protection (Notification) Regulations 2010.
+In 2010, mandatory reporting, limited to laboratory test results only, is required in the UK under the provisions of the Health Protection (Notification) Regulations 2010.

 In 2010, there were 953 confirmed cases of Lyme disease in the UK.

-Provisional figures for the first 3 quarters of 2011 showed a 26% increase in Lyme disease cases in the UK compared to the same period in 2010.
+Provisional figures for the first 3 quarters of 2011 showed a 26% increase on the same period in 2010.

-A model-based prediction by Leighton et al. in 2012 suggested that the range of the I. scapularis tick would expand into Canada by 46 km/year over the next decade.
+In 2012, a model-based prediction suggested that the range of the I. scapularis tick will expand into Canada by 46 km/year over the next decade.

 As of 2018, the dilution effect is only supported in the Northeastern United States, and has been disproved in other parts of the world that also experience high Lyme disease incidence rates

-In 2022, a phase 3 trial of the VLA15 vaccine was scheduled, recruiting volunteers at test sites located across the northeastern United States and in Europe.
+A phase 3 trial of VLA15 was scheduled for late 2022, recruiting volunteers across the northeastern United States and in Europe.

-In 2022, the vaccine candidate VLA15 was scheduled to start a phase 3 trial in the third quarter, with other research ongoing.
+In the third quarter of 2022, the vaccine candidate VLA15 was scheduled to start a phase 3 trial.

-As of 2023, clinical trials for human vaccines for Lyme disease were underway, but no vaccine was available.
-LYMERix, a previous vaccine, had been discontinued in 2002.
-Canine vaccines were available.
+As of 2023, clinical trials of proposed human vaccines for Lyme disease were underway, but no vaccine was available to the public.
+There are, however, several vaccines available for the prevention of Lyme disease in dogs.

 In 2024, conspiracy theories about the origins of Lyme disease were further spread due to attention from Robert F. Kennedy Jr.